 Borrowing costs that are directly attributable to the acquisition, construction or production of an item of property, plant and equipment where substantial period of time is necessary to get ready the asset for its intended use, are capitalised as part of cost of the asset.
-In 2019 and 2018 no borrowing costs were capitalised as part of cost of asset.
+In 2020 and 2019 no borrowing costs were capitalised as part of the cost of the asset.